03 September 2022

 Italian postcard, no. 76.
 Photo: Metro-Goldwyn-Mayer.
 Greta Garbo in Flesh and the Devil (Clarence Brown, 1926).

 Reportedly, the first scene in Flesh and the Devil between John Gilbert and Greta Garbo in the train station was also the first time Gilbert ever saw Garbo.
-He falls in love on camera, so completely in love that he never went back home to his wife.
+He falls in love on camera, so completely in love that he never goes back home to his wife.

 John Gilbert and Greta Garbo in Love (1927)